 Has your country taken measures to strengthen cooperation between your border control agencies and those of other States parties, such as by establishing and maintaining direct channels of communication (article 11, para.
 6)?

 Yes No

-If the answer is “Yes”, please summarize the measures and cite the relevant law or policy .
+If the answer is “Yes”, please summarize the measures and cite the relevant law or policy or provide links to published policy or guidance.